-Prepare the mixture of ethanolic $CoCl_2$ and one drop of water in C2 using the amounts in Table 4.
-Draw up the mixture in a plastic pipet and place the solution-filled bulb in a hot water bath.
+Prepare the mixture of ethanolic CoCl2 and one drop of water in C2 using the amounts in Table 4.
+Draw up the mixture in a plastic pipet and place the solution-filled bulb in a hot water bath, again tapping the inverted plastic pipet to remove air bubbles.
 Leave it there until the mixture stops changing.